BIMIB-DISCo/LACE/README.md

         C:\msys64\mingw64
     ```
 * We remind that *Annovar* is a *Perl* script, and `.pl` files need be associated to *Perl* executable.

-At the end, from the *Windows* command prompt, users should be able to start *Samtools* using the command  `samtools` and directly execute *Perl* scripts by calling their filenames.
+Eventually, from the *Windows* command prompt, users should be able to start *Samtools* using the command  `samtools` and directly execute *Perl* scripts by calling their filenames.

 ## Run LACE 2.0